Hybrid vs electric

 A hybrid is powered by a combination of an electric motor and an internal combustion engine.
 It only uses the electric motor when accelerating and at speeds of up to 25 km/h, which makes it an ideal vehicle for cities.
 If the speed goes up, the internal combustion engine kicks in.
 The electric motor is charged every time you brake while driving.

 Plug-in hybrid electric vehicles (PHEV) have an internal combustion engine and a battery, just like a hybrid.
-PHEVs have larger batteries than hybrids and are mainly charged by plugging the car into a charging station, hence the name "plug in hybrid".
-This gives plug-in hybrids a far greater range than hybrids.
+But in addition to charging the battery while you are driving, you mainly charge it by plugging it in at home or on the go.
+This gives plug-in hybrids a far greater range than parallel hybrids.